 2. You only need to buy the minimum amount of insurance required by law

-In California, you are required to buy a minimum amount of $15,000 per person, $30,000 per accident minimum bodily injury liability coverage, $5,000 minimum property damage liability coverage, $15,000 per person, $30,000 per accident minimum uninsured motorist property damage coverage, and $3,500 minimum uninsured motorist injury liability coverage.
+You are also required to purchase $5,000 minimum property damage liability coverage, $15,000 per person, $30,000 per accident minimum uninsured motorist property damage coverage, and $3,500 minimum uninsured motorist injury liability coverage.

 If you get into an accident that exceeds the minimum amount of coverage, you’ll have to pay the costs out of pocket.
 The costs of even a minor accident can be extreme when you factor in loss of income and medical expenses.

 Car accidents cost the U.S. $230.6 billion every year, and a severe accident can cost drivers up to $500,0000.
 Every state has different requirements, so it’s important to check your state’s requirements before buying a policy.